 Following pre-professional studies at the Juilliard School, Emily received her AB cum laude from Princeton University and her MBA from Northwestern University’s Kellogg School of Management.
 She also completed executive education at the Guanghua School of Management (China), IPADE (Mexico), Kellogg School of Management specifically in nonprofit management, and the University of Pennsylvania’s School of Social Policy and Practice in arts and culture strategy.
 Her current community leadership roles include co-chairing the Princeton Alumni Schools Committee for the Chicago Western Suburbs.
 She is also an active Business Volunteer for the Arts with the Arts and Business Council of Chicago.

 A health and human services leader in the Chicago area, Linda has previously assumed key external affairs, government relations, and strategic planning positions with leading nonprofit organizations.
-Linda served in various roles at Planned Parenthood of Illinois as a board member, senior staff advisor, and interim CEO for over a year.
-Formerly, she held the position of chief strategy officer at Cook County Health and Hospitals Systems, developing and implementing the growth strategy for the County’s start-up Medicaid managed care organization.
+Linda served as a board member and interim CEO of Planned Parenthood of Illinois and held the position of chief strategy officer at Cook County Health and Hospitals Systems, leading the growth strategy for the County’s start-up Medicaid managed care organization.

-For the better part of two decades, she championed the growth of Access Community Health Network from a small network of unprofitable health centers into a viable enterprise with over 40 health center locations.
-She has also held policy development and advocacy positions at the American Medical Association and served in the president’s office at University of Chicago Medicine and as executive director of the Health and Medicine Policy Research Group.
+For the better part of two decades, she championed the expansion of Access Community Health Network into a regional community health enterprise.
+She has also held executive positions at the American Medical Association, University of Chicago Medicine and the Health and Medicine Policy Research Group.

-Locally, Linda chairs the board of the Hyde Park Youth Symphony.
-Linda serves as a field liaison for the University of Chicago’s School of Social Service Administration and as a mentor for the University of Chicago’s Harris School of Public Policy.
-Linda is a graduate of the University of Chicago where she obtained her bachelor’s degree as well as master’s degrees from the School of Social Service Administration and the Booth Graduate School of Business.
+In addition to chairing the board of the Hyde Park Youth Symphony, Linda chairs the Strategy and Program Committee of the Hyde Park Neighborhood Club and is on the board of the Leadership Fellows Association of Leadership Greater Chicago.
+Linda serves on the field liaison faculty of the University of Chicago’s Crown School of Social Work, Policy and Practice and is a mentor for the Harris School.
+Linda is a graduate of the University of Chicago where she obtained her bachelor’s degree as well as master’s degrees from the Crown School and the Booth Graduate School of Business.